JoshLovesFun/EPA-Air-Quality-Dispersion-Models-Documentation/README.md

 # EPA-Air-Quality-Dispersion-Model-Documents

-This repository contains an **UNOFFICIAL** archive of the United States Environmental Protection Agency (EPA) air quality dispersion model documentation.
-The goal is to provide the community with easy access to these documents.
+This repository contains an **UNOFFICIAL** archive of the United States Environmental Protection Agency's (EPA) air quality dispersion model documentation.
+The goal is to provide the community with easy access to these important resources.

 > **Note:** The code for each model is stored in a separate repository:
 > [**Repository for Model Code**](https://github.com/JoshLovesFun/EPA-Air-Quality-Dispersion-Models)